-Over time, our hard drives can accumulate a large collection of duplicate files that take up space and can even slow down the performance of a Mac.
-Finding and deleting them can be time-consuming if you try to do it one by one, so in this article we show you quicker ways to cleanse your system of these delinquent doppelgängers.
+Over time, a Mac's hard drive is likely to accumulate a large collection of duplicate files that take up space and slow down performance.
+Finding and deleting them can be time-consuming if you do it one by one, so in this article we show you quicker ways to cleanse your system of these delinquent doppelgängers.

 Why do I have duplicate files?

-In most cases these will be mistaken downloads (clicking on a link twice), music files that you've added to iTunes but which still have the originals stored on your disk, Mail attachments, or a number of other possibilities.
-Unless you're fastidious in the use of your Mac, duplicates are going to turn up one way or another.
+In most cases these will be mistaken downloads (caused by clicking on a link twice), music files that you added to iTunes without deleting the originals, Mail attachments, or a number of other possibilities.
+Unless you're an unusually fastidious Mac user, duplicates are going to turn up one way or another.

 Manually searching for duplicates with Finder

 It is possible to locate duplicate files on your system by using the Smart Folders feature in Finder.